zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/05-securing-liferay/04-securing-web-services/03-setting-service-access-policies.md

 > **Note:** If you know all the method signatures ahead of time, you can click *Switch to Advanced Mode* and enter them all in one field on separate lines.

 <!-- The following two paragraphs feel out of place; not sure where they should go. -->
-Liferay applications can declare their own default policies (the `SYNC_DEFAULT` policy is a good example).
+Liferay applications can declare their own default policies.
 This policy can then be changed or disabled by administrators.
 In this case, the plugin can still verify that the policy exists so there is no need to redefine or update it.

 By default, Liferay's tunneling servlet uses the `SYSTEM_USER_PASSWORD` service access policy.
 You can, however, create your own policy for the tunneling servlet and use the property `service.access.policy.name` for the `TunnelingServletAuthVerifier` to specify that your policy should be used instead.